olcf/olcf-test-harness/doc-sphinx/source/user_guide/launching.rst

     mkdir lyra_testshot
     cd lyra_testshot

-Prepare an input file of tests (e.g., *rgt.input.lyra*).
+In this run directory, prepare an input file of tests (e.g., *rgt.input.lyra*).
 In the file, set ``Path_to_tests`` to the location where you would like application source and run files to be kept (note that the directory provided must be an existing directory on a file system visible to the current machine).
 Next, provide one or more tests to run in the format ``Test = <app-name> <test-name>``.
 In this example for Lyra, the application **hello_mpi** is used and we specify two
 tests: **c_n001** and **c_n002**.